Updated November 20th, 2023.

 Today’s 50+-year-old women are nothing like our grandmothers.
 They have the confidence, passion, and wealth to live life on their terms.

 They make buying decisions and control the majority of purchasing decisions.
-Unlike their predecessors, they expect you to treat them with respect, honor their choices, and even share their values.
+Unlike their predecessors, they expect you to treat them respectfully, honor their choices, and share their values.
 If you don’t, odds are they will fire you.

 To your success,